What is My Health Record?

 What are the benefits for clinicians?

-My Health Record doesn't replace existing medical records held in the healthcare provider's clinical information system, but having immediate access to patients' My Health Records can support and improve clinical decision-making and continuity of care by providing access to information that might not have otherwise been available to help validate or inform treatment.
+My Health Record does not replace existing medical records held in the healthcare provider's clinical information system, but having immediate access to patients' My Health Records can support and improve clinical decision-making and continuity of care by providing access to information that might not have otherwise been available to help validate or inform treatment.
 This includes better coordination and management of patients with chronic conditions or complex care plans.

 It also provides timely access to information when it is needed at the point of care, including in a medical emergency.
 This can save valuable time and enable healthcare providers to focus on providing the best care possible as opposed to chasing information.